Re: COVID-19: Booking Sessions In-Person, Online or Phone

 Trauma can shatter a survivor's faith and concept of God.

-When trauma strikes, victims are left feeling powerless and helpless.
+When trauma strikes, survivors are left feeling powerless and helpless.
 It is common for these feelings to be projected onto God in a way that conceptualizes God as abandoning, unable, punishing, distant, or uncaring.

 Psychological trauma leaves behind strong feelings of dis-empowerment and disconnection.
-Recovery therefore, is based upon empowerment and the creation of new healed and healthy connections.
+Recovery is based upon empowerment and the creation of new healed and healthy connections.

 When faced with life’s challenges, some people find that drawing on their faith is a key part to finding healing and effective treatment.